Jtachan/enigma_cipher/docs/plug_board.md

 ### `PlugBoard.random_map()`

+_Returns_

-Initializes the PlugBoard class with a random mapping among the letters.
+- `PlugBoard`:<br/>Initializes the PlugBoard class with a random mapping among the letters.
 The mapping can hold from no mapping among letters to having all letters mapped.

 ## Properties